 The timeframe between when a person contracts HIV and when tests can detect the infection is known as the window period.
 Everyone’s immune system is different.
 This makes it difficult to predict how long this stage will last.

 Scientists have developed sensitive blood tests since the early days of the HIV epidemic.
 It’s now possible to detect HIV antibodies, as well as other components of HIV, earlier than ever before.
 According to the Johns Hopkins Bloomberg School of Public Health, most people test positive within a few weeks of contracting HIV.
-For others, it may take up to 12 weeks.
+For others, it may take .

 During the window period, a person may develop symptoms similar to the flu or other common viruses that include: